 Executing/defending attacks and using skills require the player’s help for an enhanced result.
 These are called “challenge mini-games”.
 They seem more suited to phones/tablets, but it doesn’t really pose much of a problem or hassle if you’re playing on a PC, unless you’re using a controller.
 Some are time sensitive.

 Admittedly, the first chapter of Volume I was very slow — fighting enemies really felt like a chore and you kind of wonder what you’re doing and question how the story’s going.
-The organization and what happens after each choice is a little messy (even during adventure mode), but overall it almost has the same feel as the Fantasy JRPGs I used to play on the PS2 because of the concept, but the text matters as it is being told in a comic book style.
-Sometimes the tone is a little off which kind of cracks its solemn vibe, but as soon as Chapter 2 starts, things pick up.
+The organization and what happens after each choice is a little messy (even during adventure mode); but overall, it almost has the same feel as the Fantasy JRPGs released for the PlayStation 2.
+As it is being told in a comic book style, the text matters just as much as the visuals.
+Sometimes the tone is a little off which kind of cracks the solemn vibe, but as soon as Chapter 2 starts, things pick up.

 I already can’t wait for the next volumes to come out.